-- The range of space weather scales is extremely challenging. - Relevant time scales vary from ≈10.9 s (plasma fluctuations in the solar atmosphere) to ≈108 s (solar cycle). - Relevant spatial scales vary from ≈1 m (ionospheric plasma structures) to ≈10 m (large-scale interplanetary plasma structures). - Further there is a strong coupling across the scales. - → Pretty crazy stuff!
-No wonder forecasting space weather is a serious challenge...
+- The range of space weather scales is extremely challenging. - Relevant time scales vary from ≈10-9 s (plasma fluctuations in the solar atmosphere) to ≈108 s (solar cycle). - Relevant spatial scales vary from ≈1 m (ionospheric plasma structures) to ≈108 m (large-scale interplanetary plasma structures). - ◆ Further, there is a strong coupling across the scales. ◆ Forecasting space weather is a serious challenge...

-- Although internal magnetospheric dynamics and galactic sources play an important role as well, the Sun is the ultimate source of (almost) all space weather. - O Consequently, lets start our run through space weather domains from the Sun.
+- Although internal magnetospheric dynamics and galactic sources play an important role as well, the Sun is the ultimate source of (almost) all space weather. - Consequently, lets start our run through space weather domains from the Sun.